hbctraining/Training-modules/RShiny/lessons/shinylive.md

 ```

 3. Right-click the script editor panel in your RStudio project and select "**Paste**"
-4. Save your app by left-clicking on the Save icon in RStudio
+4. Save your app by left-clicking on the "Save" icon in RStudio

 <p align="center">
 <img src="../img/Make_app.gif" width="700">